aurule/roll-it/docs/features/saved.md

 ![Discord message from Roll It explaining that a new saved roll was successfully created](../_images/examples/saved-set-invocation.png)

 The format for an invocation looks like [`/command option:value` invocation].
 So for example, [`/roll pool:2 sides:6` invocation] or [`/wod20 pool:7 difficulty:6 specialty:true` invocation] are both valid invocations.
 When you supply an invocation along with a name and description, the saved roll is complete and you can use it right away.

+# Rolling It

+Once you have a saved roll, you can start using it with `/saved roll`.
+It takes the name of a saved roll and runs the command and options you stored.
+It also takes a `bonus`, which lets you add to the command's options on the fly.
+See the help for `/saved roll` to learn more.

+You can see the rolls you've saved by using the `/saved list` command.
+That will also warn you if you have an unfinished roll, or one whose options are no longer valid.
+In either case, you'll have to update the roll in order to use it.

+So how do you update a saved roll?
+By using `/saved manage` or `/saved grow`!
+The `/saved grow` command lets you make small changes to a roll to keep it in sync with a character sheet.
+The more involved `/saved manage` lets you remove or edit a roll as needed.
+See the help for`/saved grow` and `/saved manage` to learn more.